bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/simple-taproot-channels.md

 Elle Mouton: 00:14:40

-Yeah, but it's like, I think it's really cool that we were like, hey, we wanna make this decision so that we don't end up unintentionally littering the 'UTXO'.
+Yeah, but it's like, I think it's really cool that we were like, hey, we wanna make this decision so that we don't end up unintentionally littering the UTXO.
 Sure.

 Mark Erhardt: 00:14:50

 I think that's more important.
 No, no, I agree that that is the priority.
-We don't want to litter the 'UTXO'.
+We don't want to litter the UTXO.
 I'm currently writing an article for the Uptick newsletter exactly on that topic, how we are protective of global resources in the network.
 But yeah, so I agree on the priorities here.
 I am just wondering, especially for an anchor output that of which always only at most one of the two will be spent, It feels kind of sad if it's extra large.